return42/sphkerneldoc/linux_src_doc/include/linux/idr_h.rst

 .. c:function::  idr_for_each_entry( idr,  entry,  id)

-    iterate over an idr's elements of a given type
+    Iterate over an IDR's elements of a given type.

     :param  idr:
-        idr handle
+        IDR handle.

     :param  entry:
-        the type * to use as cursor
+        The type * to use as cursor

     :param  id:
-        id entry's key
+        Entry ID.

 .. _`idr_for_each_entry.description`: